kermitt2/arxiv_harvester/README.md

 ## Install

 The tool is supposed to work on a POSIX environment.
-External call to the following command lines are made: `gzip` and `ps2pdf`.
+External call to the following command lines are used: `gzip`, `gunzip` and `ps2pdf`.

 First, download the full arXiv metadata JSON file available at [https://www.kaggle.com/Cornell-University/arxiv](https://www.kaggle.com/Cornell-University/arxiv) (1TB compressed).
 It's actually a JSONL file (one JSON document per line), currently named `arxiv-metadata-oai-snapshot.json.zip`.
+You can also generate yourself this file with [arxiv-public-dataset OAI harvester](https://github.com/mattbierbaum/arxiv-public-datasets#article-metadata) using the arXiv OAI-PMH service.

 Get this github repo: